 One of the most common criminal traffic offenses is driving under the influence of drugs or alcohol.
 While some states use the terms DUI and DWI (driving while intoxicated) to refer to different offenses, both these terms refer to the same underlying offense.
 In Virginia, it is illegal to drive a vehicle with a blood-alcohol content of .08 or more.
 It is also against the law to drive with any amount of an illegal drug in your system or enough prescribed medication to render you unsafe to drive.

-If you consented to chemical testing, a Manassas traffic violations attorney may be able to keep the test results out of evidence.
+If you consented to chemical testing, a Manassas traffic violation lawyer may be able to keep the test results out of evidence.
 For example, if police officers ordered you to take a test for no reason or made some other error, the result may be inadmissible.
 Similarly, if there is a problem with the chain of custody of the sample you provided, the government may not be able to admit the test results at trial.
-If a Manassas traffic violations attorney can keep this evidence out, the likelihood of beating the case goes up significantly.
+If a Manassas traffic violations lawyer can keep this evidence out, the likelihood of beating the case goes up significantly.